kirubarajan/blog/src/pages/things/index.md

 ---
 path: "/blog/things"
 date: "2020-2-11"
-title: "Things I Love"
+title: "Things I Really Like"
-tags: ['personal', 'list']
+tags: ['personal', 'notes']
 excerpt: "A Variety of Things I Particularly Enjoy The Existence Of"
 ---